-The M.S. in Economics integrates training in core economics, rigorous quantitative methods and policy analysis.
+The M.S. in Economics from the Drexel LeBow School of Economics integrates training in core economics, rigorous quantitative methods and policy analysis.
 Students have the flexibility to shape their course of study to best match their career aspirations.

 The degree is designed to be completed in about 18 months.
 Required classes provide a solid foundation in micro and macroeconomic theory, statistics and econometrics.
 Elective courses are offered in many disciplines, including managerial economics, public finance, international economics, and health economics.
 Students can also take courses in other Drexel LeBow departments, including finance, management and marketing.

 An undergraduate degree in economics is not required for admission into the program.